The American West

 Denver > Moab (Canyonlands & Arches) > Monument Valley

 You can do this itinerary different ways, you can add Canyonlands and Arches after visiting Bryce or Page, but it will be a good 3-5 hours in between depending which route you go, and there are other stops; Olijato (Monument Valley), Goosenecks state park, Mexican Hat if you go after Page, or, Capital Reef National Park if you go after Bryce.
-I decided to do the Denver route to save time (direct flight, short weekend) and crossed the Rockies within 5 hours before getting a quick roadside nap and hitting Moab.
+I decided to do the Denver route to save time (direct flight, short weekend) and crossed the Rockies within 5 hours before getting a quick roadside nap and hitting Moab at sunrise.

 Moab, Canyonlands and Arches

-Moab, is a nice town lots of energy and plenty of lodging, restaurants and outdoor activity guides/vendors to leverage if you need to.
+Moab, is a nice small town with lots of energy and plenty of lodging, restaurants and outdoor activity guides/vendors to leverage if you need to.
 The town sits right next to the 2 national parks, literally, which is very convenient.
 There are some nice features around Moab outside of the Park perimeter you can explore, like Corona Arch; moderate-strenuous hike, Aprox.
 30 min each way.

 Very similar to the Grand Canyon but not as, um, Grand, however, I liked it much better than the Grand Canyon, here's why, it is smaller and much more approachable, intimate, interactive while still having some great vistas and features.
 Here are the places to see: